Limp Bizkit: Stampede of the Disco Elephants and Still Sucks (2012–2022)

 In August 2021, just a week after their main stage set at Lollapalooza, the band canceled their summer tour, "out of an abundance of caution and concern for the safety of the band, crew and most of all the fans" in relation to rising COVID-19 cases in the United States.

-On August 25, 2021 the band revealed new music would be "leaked" in rapid succession with their new album to follow soon after.
+On August 25, 2021, the band revealed new music would be "leaked" in rapid succession with their new album to follow soon after.

 On September 30, 2021, the band released a new single "Dad Vibes".
 On October 19, Durst teased on Instagram that more songs would be coming soon, revealing the titles "Turn It Up Bitch" and "Goodbye", as well as the album containing 12 tracks.
 On October 28, 2021, Durst confirmed via Instagram that the band's sixth album – now titled Still Sucks – would be released on October 31, 2021.

+Upcoming seventh studio album and Sam Rivers' death (2023–present)

+Borland revealed in early 2023 that plans for Limp Bizkit's seventh studio album were underway for 2024.
+In late October 2024, Durst confirmed that he was "in the studio with John Otto" recording drum tracks for the album.
+The band's first song in four years was initially teased in a staged partial leak on Instagram, and released on September 12, 2025, entitled "Making Love to Morgan Wallen", as part of the soundtrack for the video game Battlefield 6.
+They also contributed the song "Battlefield: The After-party" (a reimagining of the traditional Battlefield theme) to the soundtrack, and their 2000 single "Break Stuff" to the game's trailer.

+Bassist Sam Rivers, who last performed with Limp Bizkit at the August 2025 Leeds Festival in the United Kingdom, died on October 18, 2025 at the age of 48.